 What are the side effects?

 Side effects noticed were mild and they did not outlast the duration of the antidepressant effect.
-Most side effects disappeared within 80 minutes from the infusion.
-Possible side effects from ketamine include bad dreams, nausea or vomiting, brief changes in blood pressure, or respiration, dizziness, being tired, increased salivation.
+Since the amount of ketamine infused is very low, much smaller then the amount needed for anesthesia, most side effects disappear within 80 minutes from the infusion time.
+Possible side effects from ketamine include bad dreams, nausea or vomiting, brief changes in blood pressure or respiration, dizziness, fatigue, or increased salivation.

 Are there any additional benefits?